gavinlyonsrepo/RpiMotorLib/README.md

 This package provides a class to control the GPIO on a Raspberry Pi.

-This should be pre-installed on most pies.
+This should already installed on most Raspberry Pis.

 https://pypi.python.org/pypi/RPi.GPIO

 Features
 ----------------------
-The library was been tested on a raspberry pi 3 model b
+The library has been tested on a raspberry pi 3 model b

 There are  Currently two components in library